 With this in mind, we ask you to make suggestions and corrections to any of the items in our collections.
 This can be done by going to the bottom of any individual item pages and clicking 'Click Here to Provide a Correction or Suggestion for this Item'.
 Alternatively, you may also contribute your own objects to the archive by clicking the 'Contribute an Item' button in the top navigation bar.
-With your help, we can continue to act as an accessible community archive - for the community, by the community.
+With your help, we can continue to function as an accessible community archive - for the community, by the community.

 #BlackLivesMatter started as a hashtag after the acquittal of Trayvon Martin's murderer in the US back in 2013.
 The hashtag grew into a movement initiated by three Black women - two of them Queer - Alicia Garza, Opal Tometi and Patrisse Cullors.